 The 5 Most Effective Trust Signals

-Amazons reviews to help you decide which book or electronic goods to buy
+Amazons reviews to help you decide which book or electronic good to buy

 TripAdvisor database to decide, what tourist attractions or hotels you want to stay in

 In How Social Media is Changing the SEO Industry the study showed 88% of consumers will check out reviews before making a final decision on a purchase.
 If you add a user review section into your Episerver commerce website where your visitors can read other customer reviews of your products, and review products themselves, then according to the stats your rate will increase.

 Demonstrate Social Proof: Social proof is another powerful way to build trust with your customer base.
 In Consumer Trust in Online, Social and Mobile advertising grows, Jacob Neilson found 92% of consumers trust recommendations from friends and family above any other type of advertising.
 Getting your customers to recommend your site to their friends is the best way to build trust with your visitors.